r-plus/libcanopenurl/README.md

 # libCanOpenURL

+This is deprecated library to get handleable url scheme.
+More easist and no self IPC way is `-[LSApplicationWorkspace applicationsAvailableForHandlingURLScheme:]` method.
+(Detail #3)

+This is sample project to use [LightMessaging](https://github.com/rpetrich/LightMessaging).

 After iOS 9, `canOpenURL:` method always returns `NO` if not declared on application Info.plist. libCanOpenURL calls `canOpenURL:` via SpringBoard process to bypass this restriction.